arthursw/space-filling-curves/README.md

 Drag'n'drop the image of your choice on the canvas to generate a hilbert or gosper curve version.

+## Usage

+Choose a curve type, drag-and-drop an image, choose some thresholds, and it will generate a curve.
+You can then export it with "exportJSON" and then use `jsonToSVG.py` to create an SVG drawing.

+Only Gosper curve can be colored.
+There is one threshold per iteration / level.
+The global threshold sets all other thresholds to the same value, it's just a shortcut.

+The lightness parameter enable to reduce the amount of black when in color mode.
+It does not have any effect in black and white mode.

+You can choose the scale and position of the image, and hide / show the image which will be drawn.

+### Convert JSON to SVG

+Use `python jsonToSVG.py -i path/to/drawing.json` to create the corresponding `drawing.svg`.
+You can add a small margin around the drawing with the `--margin` option (in percentage of the max side of the drawing bounding box).

 ## How does it work?

 A [Space Filling Curve](https://en.wikipedia.org/wiki/Space-filling_curve) ([Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve) or a [Gosper curve](https://en.wikipedia.org/wiki/Gosper_curve)) is computed from a grayscale image, refined where the image is darker than thredhold.